telatin/nim-for-bioinformatics/docs/common-tasks/args.md

 """

 proc main() =
+  # This is needed to parse the docstring into the "args" object
   let args = docopt(doc, version = "1.0")

   if args["status"]:
     echo "So you want to know the status!
 OK!" if args["list"]: